Prison on Fire II: Plot

+Later, Ching is sent by Officer Zau to the Mainlander's dorm cell instead with his fellow Hong Kongers.
+Zau intends to have Ching killed and turn a blind eye by placing him with the Mainlanders.
+Ching refuses to go into the cell since it's a death sentence, and fights back against the Guards, and escapes a second time, via cliff after seeing that Dragon had actually succeeded.
+Ching was on the run.
+The Hong Konger inmates make bets with ciggerates on how long Ching will last before being captured.

+On the second day, Ching whilst being chased by guards and police dogs, run into a Chicken Hen that Dragon was in and the two escape together.
+The two spend time in hiding where they grew close, and Dragon suggests the both of them go to the Mainland to hide.
+Ching agrees, and went to the orphanage for his son and intended to bring him along, but was refused by the social worker, where she was shoved away.
+Leung wants to go with his father and runs off with him.
+The police in plainclothes surround the orphanage, and Ching was apprehended by the police and was brought back to prison.

-He was later apprehended by the police and was brought back to prison.
-On the way, Officer Zau tortures Ching.
-Ching gets thrown into the prison cell of the Mainland group and is beaten up by them as they thought he was the one who betrayed Brother Dragon.
+On the way back, Officer Zau tortures Ching.
+Ching gets thrown into the prison cell with the Mainland group and is beaten up by them, to near death, as they thought he was the one who betrayed Brother Dragon by testifying.
 Skull takes a toothbrush, with a sharpened back and stabs Ching.
-Ching then convinces Brother Fireball and the other cellmates to set a fire in the prison cell, so as to escape from prison.
+Ching tries to tell them that he was with Dragon on the outside, but they continue attacking him.
+Fireball stops them from finishing Ching off, wanting to hear him out, Ching then convinces Brother Fireball, that Dragon was waiting for them outside with a boat, and told the other cellmates to set a fire in the prison cell, so as to escape from prison during the chaos.

 After the fire breaks out, all the prisoners assembles outside, but Ching yells for help and runs towards to the Hongkie group for help.
 A fight then occurs between the Hongkie group and the Mainlanders, resulting in the arrival of more jail warden personnel, who use water jet sprayers to control the situation, while Skull goes into hiding inside the canteen.
-Ching follows Skull and a violent fight starts.
+Ching follows Skull and a violent fight starts, Ching angered at Skull for setting him up.
 Officer Zau and his officers witness the fight and instead of breaking it up, Zau gives the order to lock them up, watching them fighting behind the gate.
 Skull begs Officer Zau to open the gate but Zau refuses.